Introduction

 Common Uses | Personal expenses, debt consolidation, business funding | Auto loans, home equity loans, mortgages |

-However, those who want lower interest rates and higher borrowing limits may find a secured loan more suitable.
+🔒 Secured loans suit those who want lower interest rates and higher borrowing limits — but at the cost of risking collateral.

 Next check out our Secured vs. Unsecured Loans: A Comparison Guide.